mashupbots/socko/docs/master/publishing_docs.markdown

 the following way:
 - Finds the current branch or tag if available
 - Checks out the gh-pages branch
-- Use git archive to export the docs from the identified branch or tag to a docs directory namespaced by the branch/tag name
+- Use git archive to export the socko-docs/docs directory from the identified branch or tag to a docs directory namespaced by the branch/tag name